rayct/rayct/README.md

 <br>

-"Life’s not a bitch; Nemesis is."\
+"To live is the rarest thing in the world.
+Most people exist, that is all."\
-    ― THE eNIGMA
+    ― Oscar Wilde

 </br>

 ---
-April 2nd, 2024
+April 3rd, 2024